ruxo/generator-react-typescript/README.md

 yo react-typescript
 ```

-Run `webpack` for building web, then opening index.html on your browser for preview.
+Run `npm start` for preview by http://localhost:8080/.